-Alimony is not a one-size-fits-all topic and every couple’s situation and circumstances are unique.
+Alimony is not a one-size-fits-all topic and every couple’s situation, circumstances and determining factors are unique.

 So coming to a fair agreement on alimony with your soon-to-be ex-spouse requires more than just a passing conversation or a wild guess.
 And as you’re starting to see, there’s a lot involved in this highly complex matter.

 And a lot of places you can make costly mistakes.